-- Impressions Liu Sanjie Show from RMB330
+- Impressions Liu Sanjie Show from CNY 350

-- Chinese cooking class from RMB310
+- Chinese cooking class from CNY 310

-On return to Yangshuo, grab some lunch & we’ll make our way to Guilin for our flight to Hong Kong – a longtime gateway between East & West.
+Grab some lunch & we’ll make our way to Guilin for our flight to Hong Kong – a longtime gateway between East & West.

-Grab some dinner at one of the local restaurants or pick up some traditional souvenirs at the Temple street Markets.
+Grab some dinner at one of the local restaurants or pick-up some traditional souvenirs at the Temple Street Markets.

 Your Local Guide will show you some of the highlights of Hong Kong this morning on our city tour.
 We’ll take a trip to the heights of Victoria Peak on-board a tramcar to see Hong Kong Island & its surrounds.
-This area offers unbeatable panoramic views of Hong Kong so it’s the perfect place to take some pics.
+This area offers unbeatable panoramic views of Hong Kong; it’s the perfect place to take some pics.